-Open weekdays from 9 a.m. – 4:30 p.m.
-You will be asked to leave a call back number and we will return your call within 15 minutes.
+The Lincoln County Call Center is open weekdays from 9 AM – 4:30 PM You will be asked to leave a call back number and they will return your call within 15 minutes.
 This is to allow volunteers to work remotely.
 Your call back may come from a “private number”.

 Siletz Community Members